January '92, the ABA USA celebrates its 15th. anniversary.

 Vladislav Khas, r.i.p.
 (Euro GT Team) and his family at the Worlds in Schijndel - Holland.

-During these Worlds, a representastive of the ABA - USA was present at the event, Mr. Clayton John.
-Intentions were to lobby for an affiliation of the ABA into the I.BMX.F.
+During these Worlds, a representative of the ABA - USA and good friend of mine, was present at this event, Mr. Clayton John.
+Intentions were to lobby for an affiliation of the ABA for a membership of the I.BMX.F.
 Pitty to say that a serious communication wasn't possible.
-At the time the NBL - USA was the affiliate for the USA in the I.BMX.F and they were against ABA joining since only one National federation per country was allowed to join I.BMX.F.
+At the time the NBL - USA was the affiliate for the USA in the I.BMX.F and they were against ABA joining I.BMX.F. since only one National federation per country was allowed to join I.BMX.F.

 Here some pictures to give you an impression of what happened around this event and some publicity papers.